Table of contents

 Data Flow:

-The clock cable connects the 10 KHz output of the Master DSP to the PCI-CTR05 card in the RT system.
-Take a 6 foot or longer BNC cable, chop off one end, and strip the other so that you have access to both the signal and ground lines.
+If you want to synchronize your system with some other hardware you can do so witha clock cable that connects the 10 KHz output of the Master DSP to a counter (e.g. a PCI-CTR05 card) in some other computer.
+Take a 6 foot or longer BNCcable, chop off one end, and strip the other so that you have access to both the signal and ground lines.
 Solder the lines to the female DB37 as follows:

 Use hot glue gun glue to cover the solder cups of all of the pins of the connector after soldering to pin 36 and wrap aluminum foil around the back of the connector and the BNC cable.
 You may want to fill the space around the back of the connector with hot glue.
 Make sure the foil makes good contact with the shielding of the cable and the metal outside of the connector.
 Finally, wrap the foil with electrical tape.
 If you have synchronization problems, check the shielding of the cable.